-Overview
+Company Overview

 We are a clinical-stage biopharmaceutical company developing a portfolio of small-molecule single-agent and combination therapy candidates for the treatment of non-alcoholic steatohepatitis, or NASH, and other chronic liver diseases.
 Our programs are based on clinically-validated and complementary mechanisms of action to address the multiple hepatic disease processes of NASH in order to drive meaningful clinical benefits for patients.
-Our most advanced program is TERN-101, a liver-directed, non-bile acid Farnesoid X Receptor agonist that has demonstrated sustained liver FXR activation, as well as a favorable tolerability profile across multiple Phase 1 clinical trials.
-In our Phase 1 clinical trials, no pruritus or adverse lipid changes were observed-unlike in Phase 1 clinical trials of other FXR agonists.
-We initiated our Phase 2a clinical trial of TERN-101 in NASH patients (the LIFT study) in June 2020 and expect top-line data in the second half of 2021.
+The mechanisms of action targeted by our current drug candidates are the same mechanisms of action targeted by other drug candidates that have achieved clinical proof-of-concept in NASH clinical trials and have demonstrated significant improvements on histological and non-invasive markers of the disease, though no drug has been approved for the treatment of NASH in the United States or Europe.
+Our most advanced program is TERN-101, a liverdistributed, non-bile acid Farnesoid X Receptor agonist that has demonstrated sustained liver FXR activation, as well as a favorable tolerability profile across multiple Phase 1 clinical trials.
+In our Phase 1 clinical trials, no pruritus, or itching, or increases in LDL cholesterol levels as compared to the control group were observed-unlike in Phase 1 clinical trials of other FXR agonists conducted by third parties.
+Our Phase 2a clinical trial of TERN-101 in NASH patients (the LIFT Study) was fully enrolled in January 2021 and we expect top-line data in July 2021.
 Our second clinical stage program, TERN-201, is a highly selective inhibitor of Vascular Adhesion Protein-1.
 We intend to start our Phase 1b clinical trial of TERN-201 in NASH patients in the first half of 2021 and expect top-line data in the first half of 2022.
-Our third program entering the clinic is TERN-501, a Thyroid Hormone Receptor beta, agonist with high metabolic stability, enhanced liver distribution and greater selectivity for THR-b compared to other THR-b agonists in development.
-We intend to start our Phase 1 first-in-human clinical trial of TERN-501 in the first half of 2021 and expect top-line data in the second half of 2021.
+Our third clinical stage program is TERN-501, a Thyroid Hormone Receptor beta agonist with high metabolic stability, enhanced liver distribution and greater selectivity for THR-β compared to other THR-β agonists in development.
+In January 2021, the FDA cleared our investigational new drug application, or IND, for TERN-501.
+In March 2021, we announced the initiation of our Phase 1 first-in-human clinical trial of TERN-501 and we expect top-line data in the second half of 2021.
 We are also pursuing two combination therapy programs to address the multiple disease processes of NASH and expect to initiate a Phase 2a clinical proof-of-concept trial evaluating a combination of TERN-101 and TERN-501 in the first half of 2022.